ElazarK/content-docs/scripts/CuckooDisplayReport.md

-Use this script to display the contents of a Cuckoo report file from a War Room entry.
+Displays the contents of a Cuckoo report file from a War Room entry.
 ## Script Data
 ---